-- 1. If, following the chain of command with the immediate and next level supervisors, any issue remains unresolved, the grievant may file a written appeal with the department responsible for labor relations.
+- If, following the chain of command with the immediate and next level supervisors, any issue remains unresolved, the grievant may file a written appeal with the HR Office of Professional Standards.
 The written appeal must be filed within five (5) working days from receipt of the written response from the next level supervisor.
-Copies of the grievance and written responses received from the immediate and next level supervisors must be attached. - The office responsible for labor relations shall have ten (10) working days from receipt of the written appeal to meet with the grievant and discuss the issue.
-Following the meeting, the office responsible for labor relations shall have fifteen (15) working days to provide a decision in writing to the grievant. - 3.
-A copy of the written grievance and all appeals and decisions shall be submitted to the lower-level supervisors and maintained by the office responsible for labor relations. - 4.
-The decision of the office responsible for labor relations may be appealed to Step IV.
+Copies of the grievance and written responses received from the immediate and next level supervisors must be attached. - 2.
+The office responsible for HR Office of Professional Standards shall have ten (10) working days from receipt of the written appeal to meet with the grievant and discuss the issue.
+Following the meeting, the HR Office of Professional Standards shall have fifteen (15) working days to provide a decision in writing to the grievant. - A copy of the written grievance and all appeals and decisions shall be submitted to the lower-level supervisors and maintained by the HR Office of Professional Standards. - 4.
+The decision of the HR Office of Professional Standards may be appealed to Step IV.